(For the latest information about our 2016 Parish Nursing Education Program, click here.)

 Program Delivery Models

 The configuration of program delivery varies with our affiliates across the country.
 Some programs deliver three modules per weekend (Friday evening and all day Saturday).
-This is the format in Saskatchewan and New Brunswick.
+This is the format in Saskatchewan.

 In Ontario, the program is delivered at Emmanuel College, University of Toronto over four Saturdays in October- November each year.
 The general format remains the same at each site with a practicum, a mentor-mentee relationship followed by a service of recognition and blessing at the completion of the program.

 In an effort to make the education program more accessible to students living at a distance from the Toronto program, the Ontario program has been offered, for the last two years, through the use of computer technology.
 Thus far, two thirds of the modules are now available by video-conferencing techniques.
 Students distant from Toronto have access to simultaneous transmission of the classroom teaching and discussions.

 The documentation module is offered online making it convenient for students to take it at a suitable time.

 Following Phase One, the nurse participates in a six-month practicum experience of at least four hours per week.
 The first initiative is usually to work with the church’s health committee to begin establishing the ministry.
 It is very helpful if clergy and health committee members have attended some of the classes.
 After this first phase, the tasks are clear and the work of analyzing the needs of the congregation and creating a profile for the ministry can begin.
 This is when the parish nurse candidate benefits from advice from her mentor on how she approached the beginning of her work with her Health Committee.